Dialogs Re-enacted Across Languages

 As these were our first excursions beyond English and Spanish, we noted some other issues, which likely relate more to the language pairs than to the operator's knowledge.
-These observations are impressionistic and need to be revisited through systematic analysis.
+These observations are impressionistic and should be revisited through systematic analysis.

 First, regarding both languages, we observed that word order differences between Bn-En and Ja-En seem more extreme than between Es-En.
-This would make it harder to identify sub-utterance phrases that match up across the two languages.
+This would make it harder to identify sub-utterance phrases (short fragments) that match up across the two languages.

-Regarding Japanese: 1) Japanese and English are so different in structure and that it was at times impossible to translate fully faithfully.
-2) Japanese is much more interactive than English, so many behaviors, such as backchanelling, overlapped speech, and laughter, were often simply missing in the English re-enactments.
-3) Japanese is much less explicit than English, so sometimes the English came out significantly longer.
+Regarding Japanese: (1) Japanese and English are so different in structure and that it was at times impossible to translate fully faithfully.
+(2) Japanese is more interactive than English, so many behaviors, such as backchanelling, overlapped speech, and laughter, were often simply missing in the English re-enactments.
+(3) Japanese is less explicit than English, so sometimes the English came out significantly longer.

-Regarding Bengali: 1) The Bengali re-enactments were often significantly longer, which may reflect a language or cultural tendency to speak in full sentences.
-2) Prosodically, we noticed that Bengali seemed to differ from English in the expressions of pausing for a moment to think of a word, of listing things, and of marking questions.
-3) Grammatically, Bengali has different word order, with the verb frequently at the end, and with prepositional phrases sometimes fronted.
+Regarding Bengali: (1) The Bengali re-enactments were often significantly longer, which may reflect a language or cultural tendency to speak in full sentences.
+(2) Prosodically, we noticed that Bengali seemed to differ from English in the expressions of pausing for a moment to think of a word, of listing things, and of marking questions.
+(3) Grammatically, Bengali has different word order, with the verb frequently at the end, and with prepositional phrases sometimes fronted.

-Other quality-related comments: 1) The Bengali data included several quite long utterances, which the participants sometimes seemed to struggle to re-enact.
+Other quality-related comments: (1) The Bengali data included several quite long utterances, which the participants sometimes seemed to struggle to re-enact.
 This may have been in part because the topic chosen was ``my research.''
-Our confederate had suggested lighter topics such as movies, but the other participant had declined these.
-2) There were times where the re-enactment included thinking of the Bengali word while speaking.
+While our confederate had suggested lighter topics, such as movies, the other participant had declined these.
+(2) There were times where the re-enactment included thinking of the Bengali word while speaking.
 This led to gratuitous mismatches, which the operator couldn't catch.
 A possible mitigation to this specific problem could be to add an instruction to ``completely formulate the utterance in your mind, before you start speaking,'' perhaps augmented with ``this can be hard, so feel free to practice once or twice until you're ready.''